 Visiting the Jean-Claude Boulard Museum, Carré Plantagenêt, archaeology and history museum

 Located in the heart of the city of Le Mans, at the junction between the Cité Plantagenêt and the modern city, is the city’s archaeology and history museum.
 It is housed in the former buildings of the Monnoyer printing house.
-The museum presents the history of the Sarthe territory from prehistory to the end of the Middle Ages, through an educational path punctuated by models, reconstructions, archaeology books, and interactive kiosks.
+The museum presents the history of the Sarthe region from prehistory to the end of the Middle Ages, through an educational path punctuated by models, reconstructions, archaeology books, and interactive kiosks.

 2, rue Claude-Blondeau, 72000 Le Mans

-open from Tuesday to Sunday from 10am-12:30pm and 2pm-6pm
+open Tuesday to Sunday from 10 am-12:30 pm and 2 pm-6 pm

-free and open admission for all
+free admission for everyone

 _